shwedosh/FEWD-Curriculum/sprint_1/01_html_foundations.md

 To consider yourself having learnt and applied HTML these are the basic questions you should have the answers to.
 If you don't have the answers to these questions, then revisit the material.

 Must Know
-* Why do we separate HTML and CSS?
+* How is an HTML5 document structured?
-* What are classes and IDs (and how are they different)?
+* What are elements/tags?
-* What are elements?
+* What are element attributes?
+* How do you link to external files?
+* When should you use IDs vs Classes?
-* What are tags?
+* What attributes are required by image and links for them to be effective and accessible?
+* Where should your CSS live?

 ### What you must do